Close Icon

 If there’s one thing North Wales is famous for, it’s the impressive mountains in Snowdonia.
 Home to the highest mountain in Wales and England, Snowdonia is an adventure playground for hiking enthusiasts near and far.

-From the family-friendly peak of Moel Siabod to the daring grade 1 scramble of Crib Goch, Snowdonia is the perfect place for novice hikers and expert climbers alike.
+From the family-friendly peak of Moel Siabod to the daring grade-1 scramble of Crib Goch, Snowdonia is the perfect place for novice hikers and expert climbers alike.

 Check out some of our favourite Snowdonia mountains here.
 The mountains are calling…